One of the curses of shooting with Sony cameras is their RAW file format. Currently they only offer two methods for saving RAW files:

 Here is another example where I am shooting the interior of an abandoned train car.
 The artifacts occur around the edges of the windows.

 Because of space reasons, I don’t normally use the uncompressed RAW format and only turn it on when I know I’m in a situation where compression artifacts are likely to occur.
 But it’s easy to misjudge or simply forget especially when you are thinking about other aspects of the image and are under time pressure.
+In this case, I did remember but my camera reset after an uncontrolled power down.
 Come on Sony, fix this and provide a workable losslessly compressed RAW file.

 Reader Alex Kunz suggested converting the Sony RAW files into the DNG format to save space as DNG files use lossless compression.
 I downloaded Adobe’s converter and ran a few tests with my uncompressed files (mostly night sky images).
 This indeed saves significant space.
 The losslessly compressed DNG files are ony about 40 MB which is actually slightly smaller than the lossy compressed RAWs and less than half the size of the uncompressed files.